hereariim/napari-apple/README.md

 ## Installation

+First, please note that this module *only works* on a Linux Ubuntu system.

 Before you can operate the module, you must install the `napari-apple` module and Darknet on your machine.

 ### Instruction for napari-module